AdmirDemaj1/RDBMS-BUILDER-AGENTIC-MODEL/output/nestjs/ARCHITECTURE.md

 # Fleet Management System - Architecture Blueprint

-> A comprehensive fleet management system that enables companies to register and manage their vehicle fleets, assign drivers, track maintenance schedules, monitor fuel consumption, record GPS locations, and generate performance reports.
+> A comprehensive fleet management system that enables companies to register and manage their vehicle fleets, track drivers, monitor maintenance schedules, record fuel consumption, and track vehicle locations with GPS coordinates.
+The system supports role-based access control for managers and drivers, with full historical tracking capabilities.

 ---